Updated September 2018

 Pond ecosystems are miraculous.
 As a matter of fact, a pond ecosystem consists of 4 habitats.

 - open water

 - bottom water

-A healthy pond ecosystem is absolutely vital in ensuring the long-term success of your pond.
+A healthy pond ecosystem is absolutely vital for ensuring the long-term success of your pond.

-All of the species of fish and plant life that are contained within depend on this delicate balance.
+All of the types of fish and plant life contained within depend on this delicate balance.